Category Archives for "Selling Businesses – Legal Matters and Contracts"

 Save thousands of pounds – motivate business brokers to do a better job at a lower price It’s not cheap to hire a competent business broker (business transfer agent) to sell your business.
 In fact, it’ll cost you between 5% – 10% of your selling price (read more about business broker costs & fees).
 Yes, […]Continue reading

 How much do business brokers charge?
 Fees, charges, commission?Note: Subscription may be required to read some parts of this article.
 Subscription is free.
-A quick overviewThe short answer is that you’ll usually end up paying a commission of around 8%-10% of the price at which they list/sell your business.
-We’ve seen outlier prices of 3% […]Continue reading
+A quick overviewThe short answer is that when employing a business broker you’ll usually end up paying a commission of around 8%-10% of the price at which they list/sell your business.
+We’ve […]Continue reading

 Keeping confidential the impending sale of your business Part 3 of 3: << Part 2 THE CONFIDENTIALITY RISK (Part III of III) The Immediate Risk For YouBusinesses that provide vendors with exit related services stand to gain from knowing, before other firms do, that you’re in need of their services.They can then get in there […]Continue reading